uml-robotics/uml_hri_nerve_navigation/README.md

   Example command to start logging a test that is being performed in level1 and with the fetch robot
   > roslaunch uml_hri_nerve_navigation start_loggers.launch level:=level1 robot:=fetch

+## Automated Navigation Tester (ANT)
+The TestRunner class takes in a JSON file which contains the test definition.
+The TestRunner class parses the JSON file passed in and sets up the test scenario based on the information.
+There are two member functions currently present in the TestRunner which can be used to run multiple iterations of the test scenario automatically:
+* **run_test_repeatedly(num_repetitions)** - Using this function for running tests quits and restarts all the launch files such as gazebo, map server, etc.
+* **run_test_in_person(num_repetitions)** - Using this function for runs gazebo simulation and map server only once and at the end of each iterations it deletes the robot models and kills the other launch files.
+At the end of each test iteration, there should be a string "continue" published to the /tester_status topic for continuing running another iteration of the test.
+This feature can be useful when setting up a physical robot back at its starting position after an iteration is ended.

+  Example command to start the tester:
+  > rosrun uml_hri_nerve_navigation test_runner_node

+  Currently the tester takes number of iterations and name of the test definition JSON file through keyboard (stdin).

+  Following command can be used to publish string "continue" to /tester_status topic:
+  > rostopic pub /tester_status std_msgs/String "data: 'continue'"

+  **Note**: The way the tester is setup currently requires test definition JSON file to be placed under the test_defs directory.
+A sample test definition JSON file is present in the test_defs directory.
+All test definition files should follow same syntax as the sample file.

 ## Available Arguments
 The maps that are able to be launched are the following:
   * level1